ifti891/100-days-of-code/r1-log.md

 ## R1D24
 There was no electricity, so it was very difficult and is difficult from past 4 days due to not having any electricity.
 Submitted my PhD proposal tho.

+## R1D25
+Attended second lecture of the #LearnwithLeon 30 weeks bootcamp. started coursera how to learn course and build another website tho. barebone.
+Yestraday submitted the final documents asked for the PhD by the professor.